Behind closed doors (sport): PGA Tour Golf

 While large galleries consisting of thousands of fans are standard for top-level professional golf events in the United States, on 30 June 2012, the third round of the 2012 AT&T National at Congressional Country Club in Bethesda, Maryland was played without fans being admitted due to trees being downed and other storm damage caused by a derecho the night before.
 Additionally, the start of the third round was delayed to the early afternoon, instead of a morning start that is normal for a round of a golf tournament utilizing a stroke play format, in order to allow for the continuation of course clean-up efforts.
 This is the first of two recorded instances of any part of a PGA Tour event being played without a gallery present.

 In the 2016 Farmers Insurance Open at Torrey Pines Golf Course in the La Jolla community of San Diego, California, after inclement weather disrupted play on Sunday and several trees were ripped apart on the golf course, fans were barred from the premises for the Monday conclusion of the final round of the tournament due to safety issues.
 The 2018 edition of the same tournament also was finished behind closed doors on Monday.
 The sudden death playoff had reached five holes without a winner, and darkness made it impossible to complete the tournament.
 The event concluded Monday morning at 8:18 a.m. behind closed doors.

-Ice Hockey
+Ice hockey

 The Charlotte Checkers of the American Hockey League have played in two such "behind closed doors" games, both caused by severe winter storms when the opposing team and game officials had already arrived in the city.
 On 22 January 2016, the Checkers played against the Chicago Wolves behind closed doors because of a severe winter storm, and the same again on 17 January 2018, the Checkers played against the Bridgeport Sound Tigers behind closed doors as a result of inclement weather (ice and snow).
 Both games were played at Bojangles' Coliseum.

 In 1985, a measles outbreak on campus led Boston University to hold home ice hockey games without spectators for a week, in order to control the disease's spread.
 Basketball games were also affected, and other large public events on campus were also temporarily banned.

+Hurricane Helene

+In late September 2024, Hurricane Helene caused extensive damage to Appalachia and the Southeastern United States.
+This damage displaced many teams and caused others, like the Western Carolina Catamounts football team, to move games behind closed doors.

+Davis Cup

+In September 2025, a 2025 Davis Cup World Group I tie between Israel and Canada at Scotiabank Centre in Halifax was played behind closed doors at the request of Tennis Canada, due to security concerns surrounding Gaza war protests that were scheduled to coincide with the matches.